FJD-CEPH/aCNViewer/README.md

 The following files are created as well:
 * `*_10pc_ploidy.txt` is a matrix of segments of 10% chromosomal length for all samples.
 The last column indicates the calculated ploidy which corresponds to the most frequent ploidy

-* `*.R` is the R script used to create the various graphical representations.
-You can modify and re-run this script if you want to further customize your graphical outputs and aCNViewer do not propose the customizations you are looking for.
+* `*.R` are R scripts used to create the various graphical representations.
+You can modify and re-run these scripts if you want to further customize your graphical outputs and if aCNViewer do not propose the customizations you are looking for.

 ##### Dendrograms and heatmaps